BZoennchen/supercollider-book/_build/html/_sources/chapters/supercollider/live-coding/2-proxy-space.md

 ## Synchronization

-In our second routing example we synchronzed our envelopes and [TChoose](https://doc.sccode.org/Classes/TChoose.html) unit generator by a global clock realized by an [Impulse](https://doc.sccode.org/Classes/Impulse.html) unit generator.
+In our second routing example we synchronized our envelopes and [TChoose](https://doc.sccode.org/Classes/TChoose.html) unit generator by a global clock realized by an [Impulse](https://doc.sccode.org/Classes/Impulse.html) unit generator.
-As you saw, this opens up jet another coding style.
+As you saw, this opens up yet another coding style.
 A more straightforward way is to use [Pbinds](https://doc.sccode.org/Classes/Pbinds.html) synchronized by a [TempoClock](https://doc.sccode.org/Classes/TempoClock.html) which I describe in section [Clocks](sec-clocks).